How much is your car worth?

 The Mercedes E-Class comes in coupe, convertible, sedan and station wagon bodystyles; the Maserati GranTurismo isn’t available as a sedan or station wagon.

-The E-Class was chosen as one of Car and Driver’s “Top Ten” in 2018.
+The E 450/E 53 was chosen as one of Car and Driver’s “Top Ten” for 2 of the last 2 years.
 The GranTurismo has never been a Car and Driver “Top Ten” pick.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.